 Language of Materials

-The John H. and Vivian Hewitt Collection contains materials focusing on black art, particulaly those representing the history and culture of Haiti.
+The Vivian D. and John H. Hewitt Collection contains materials focusing on black art, particulaly those representing the history and culture of Haiti.

 Immediate Source of Acquisition